Objectivism: Politics: individual rights and capitalism

 Objectivism describes government as "the means of placing the retaliatory use of physical force under objective control—i.e., under objectively defined laws"; thus, government is both legitimate and critically important in order to protect individual rights.
 Rand opposed anarchism because she considered that putting police and courts on the market is an inherent miscarriage of justice.
 Objectivism claims that the proper functions of a government are "the police, to protect men from criminals—the armed services, to protect men from foreign invaders—the law courts, to settle disputes among men according to objective laws", the executive, and legislatures.
 Furthermore, in protecting individual rights, the government is acting as an agent of its citizens and "has no rights except the rights delegated to it by the citizens" and it must act in an impartial manner according to specific, objectively defined laws.

 Rand argued that limited intellectual property monopolies being granted to certain inventors and artists on a first-to-file basis are moral because she considered all property as fundamentally intellectual.
 Furthermore, the value of a commercial product derives in part from the necessary work of its inventors.
 However, Rand considered limits on patents and copyrights as important and said that if they were granted in perpetuity, it would necessarily result in de facto collectivism.

 Rand opposed racism and any legal application of racism.
 She considered affirmative action to be an example of legal racism.
 Rand advocated the right to legal abortion.
 Rand believed capital punishment is morally justified as retribution against a murderer, but dangerous due to the risk of mistakenly executing innocent people and facilitating state murder.
 She therefore said she opposed capital punishment "on epistemological, not moral, grounds".
-She opposed involuntary military conscription.
-She opposed any form of censorship, including legal restrictions on pornography, opinion or worship, famously quipping; "In the transition to statism, every infringement of human rights has begun with a given right's least attractive practitioners".
+Rand opposed involuntary military conscription.
+She opposed any form of censorship, including legal restrictions on pornography, opinion or worship; Rand famously quipped; "In the transition to statism, every infringement of human rights has begun with a given right's least attractive practitioners".

 Objectivists have also opposed a number of government activities commonly endorsed by both liberals and conservatives, including antitrust laws, the minimum wage, public education, and existing child labor laws.
 Objectivists have argued against faith-based initiatives, displaying religious symbols in government facilities, and the teaching of "intelligent design" in public schools.
 Rand opposed involuntary taxation and believed government could be financed voluntarily, although she thought this could only happen after other reforms of government were implemented.